 About This Center

-The Abdominal Transplant Center is a clinical partnership between Ascension Seton and UT Health Austin, the clinical practice of the Dell Medical School.
+The Abdominal Transplant Center is a clinical partnership between Ascension Seton and UT Health Austin, the clinical practice of the Dell Medical School at The University of Texas at Austin.

 The Abdominal Transplant Center, housed at the Ascension Clinical Education Center (CEC), diagnoses, treats, and manages the care of adult patients (18 years and older) in need of a kidney, pancreas, or simultaneous kidney and pancreas transplant as well as those willing to be a living kidney donor.
 Our team is comprised of highly specialized transplant providers who work with patients to develop individualized treatment plans.
 We use the latest research-proven methodologies to successfully treat patients in need of an organ transplant.